thomasdstewart/retrobian/content/_index.md

 description: "Retro Debian Installations"
 ---

 I have an interest in older Debian Installations and this site enables anyone to see and try out older versions of Debian and documents how to do this.
-Below is the list of versions I have:
+Below is the list of versions I have tried.

 | Debian Version (Code Name)              | Code Name | Release Date  | Repo Size | Linux Version | GCC Version |
 | ---                                     | ---       | ---           | ---       | ---           | ---         |